lkodinsson/MARS/Fantasy/Ancestries.md

 **Stats** Mycelians get +1 Intelligence and +1 Resolve, plus any size modifiers.

+**Adaptation: Spores** Mycelians get a +1 bonus to medicine, but at the cost of a -1 penalty to agility.

 **Fungal Body** Mycelians cannot speak normally, but can speak telepathically to any living thing they are directly touching, as long as the recipient is willing.
 This communication does not require that both creatures speak the same languages, but some may find it intrusive.
 The sporecap on their head prevents them from wearing any kind of headgear, but they can emit spores to identify the position of nearby creatures regardless of lighting conditions.

-Additionally, mycelians can see in both daylight and poorly lit areas.
+**Grit** Mycelians get a +1 bonus to maximum endurance, stamina, and focus.

 **Size** Mycelians can be small, medium, or large sized, but are typically medium sized.